 Just three days after these new rules were announced, the Southern Baptist Convention's ethics agency signed an amicus brief filed with the Seventh Circuit Court of Appeals which concluded that the new rules continue to violate both religion clauses of the First Amendment.
-Denny Burk, a professor at Southern

-Baptist Theological Seminary and popular bombastic blogger, declared that the Obama Administration's original rule proposal "was a shell-game, and this latest 'change' is only more of the same."
+Denny Burk, a professor at Southern Baptist Theological Seminary and popular bombastic blogger, declared that the Obama Administration's original rule proposal "was a shellgame, and this latest 'change' is only more of the same."
 Burk continued, "Obamacare's abortion mandate is the most egregious violation of religious liberty that I have ever seen.
 It must not stand.
 Let's hope and pray that it doesn't."

 Samuel "Dub" Oliver, president of East Texas Baptist University, also voiced his displeasure with the new proposed rules.
 When his school filed a federal lawsuit alongside Houston Baptist University last year, Oliver claimed that the Obama Administration had offered "the narrowest definition of a religious institution ever propagated by the federal government."
 In response to the new proposal, Oliver told a local reporter, "People say you won because the government has said you don't have to provide [contraception] as part of your health plan.
-That's what they're saying, but they've created this separate thing that we're going to have to indirectly fund or attach ourselves to."
+That's what they're saving, but they've created this separate thing that we're going to have to indirectly fund or attach ourselves to."

 There is something incredibly ironic about a university president complaining about having to "indirectly fund" something deemed morally objectionable.
 Baptist schools like East Texas Baptist might not be able to survive in the absence of indirect (and direct) funding from the government.
-When state legislators were considering cuts to the taxpayerfunded Tuition Equalization Grant scholarship program, Oliver and every other president from a private Christian college and university in the state of Texas banded together and started shouting from the roofand other outspoken opponents of the contraception mandate ought to acknowledge that indirect funding is not some new heinous crime against religious liberty.
-Taxpayers across our nation at the local, state, and federal levels have been forced to indirectly (sometimes directly) subsidize something they do not agree with whether it be cervical screenings at Planned Parenthood, a misguided war or military action or a thoroughly sectarian (distinctly evangelical) education offered at Oliver's East Texas Baptist.
+When state legislators were considering cuts to the taxpayerfunded Tuition Equalization Grant scholarship program, Oliver and every other president from a private Christian college and university in the state of Texas banded together and started shouting from the rooftops.